Noel Clarke and Ashley Walters: We want Bulletproof to inspire young working class actors

 “I’ve never done this for money, fame or anything like that, I’ve always done it to act as an inspiration, to inspire others.
 I wouldn’t be here if I didn’t see Morgan Freeman or anyone else doing what they did.
 We have to be present in order to make change and that’s not always through preaching, teaching and whatever, it’s just sometimes by being there and winning, you know, and we’re clearly doing that.”

-Bulletproof begins on Tuesday 15th May at 9pm on Sky 1
+Bulletproof begins on Tuesday 15th May at 9pm on Sky 1 and the show is also available through Sky’s streaming service NOW TV